mcgarryteresa39-stack/individual-project-teresa/README.md

 # *UK Poverty and Inequality Trends (1969 - 2017): Insights from the World Bank PIP Dataset* #
 _______________________________________
 ## **Project Background**
-This project analyzes poverty and inequality trends in the United Kingdom between 1969 and 2017 using data from the **World Bank’s Poverty and Inequality Platform (PIP)**.
+This project analyses poverty and inequality trends in the United Kingdom between 1969 and 2017 using data from the **World Bank’s Poverty and Inequality Platform (PIP)**.
 It explores changes in poverty ratios across multiple international poverty lines ($2.15, $3.65, and $6.85 per day), with a particular focus on the upper-middle income threshold, which offers the most relevant benchmark for high-income countries like the UK.
 _______________________________________
 ## **Data Source**
 The World Bank Poverty and Inequality Platform (PIP) Dataset: